Ismail Adil Shah

-Ismail Adil Shah (1498 – 27 August 1534) was the Sultan of Bijapur the western Deccan and South India who spent most of his time extending his territory.
+Ismail Adil Shah (1498 – 27 August 1534) was the Sultan of Bijapur in western Deccan and South India.
+He spent most of his time extending his territory.
 His reign helped the dynasty establish a stronghold in the Deccan.

-Early years
+Early life

 Ismail Adil Shah succeeded his father Yusuf Adil Shah as the king of Bijapur as a minor.
-The affairs of the state were managed by the minister Kamal Khan.
-During this phase, Kamal Khan imprisoned the young king and attempted a coup.
+Affairs of state were managed by minister Kamal Khan until he matured.
+During this phase, Khan imprisoned the king and attempted a coup.
 Ismail's mother, Punji Khatun, hatched a counter-plot and Kamal Khan was stabbed to death in the royal palace.

 After the death of Kamal Khan, his son Ismail Khan laid siege to the palace in order to arrest Punji Khatun and Ismail Adil Shah.
-However, Ismail Khan was killed in the fight at the gates to the palace.
-Ismail Adil Shah started to manage the affairs of the state with the help of his mother.
+However, Ismail Khan was killed in the fight.
+Ismail Adil Shah started to manage the affairs of state with the help of his mother.
 Ismail was a follower of Shiah faith and declared it to be the faith of the state.

+Ruler

 War with Vijaynagar empire

 He was defeated by the Emperor of Vijaynagar Empire, Krishnadevraya, in the Battle of Raichur in 1520.

 Conquest of Bidar

-He invaded Kasim-Barid of Bidar.
-Later Kasmim Barid with the Muslim kings of Ahmednagar, Golconda and Berar invaded Bijapur, however, Ismail Adil Shah was able to defend himself and his territory.
+He later invaded Kasim-Barid of Bidar.
+Kasmim Barid with the Muslim kings of Ahmednagar, Golconda and Berar invaded Bijapur, however, Ismail Adil Shah was able to defend his territory.
 In this battle, Mahmud Shah of Bidar and his son Ahmed were taken as prisoners.

-Bibi Satti, the sister of Ismail Adil Shah was married to Ahmed Shah of Ahmednagar and thus the hostilities were converted to friendship.
+Bibi Satti, the sister of Ismail Adil Shah married Ahmed Shah of Ahmednagar, which ended the hostilities.

-Ismail ruled peacefully only before waging a war against Nizam Shah of Ahmednagar, who did not aid Ashad Khan during his conquest against Timraj of Vijayanagar.
-Nizam Shah was unhappy because he was promised the fort of Sholapur as dowry when he married Ismail's sister Mariam, which was never handed over.
+Ismail waged war against Nizam Shah of Ahmednagar, who did not aid Ashad Khan during his conquest against Timraj of Vijayanagar.
+Nizam Shah was unhappy because he was promised the fort of Sholapur as dowry when he married Ismail's sister Mariam, but the dowry was never delivered.
 Nizam Shah later tried to take Sholapur by force.
 However, he had to taste failure when Ismail marched and captured forty elephants.

-Establishing the Dynasty
+Dynasty

-For some reason Ismail invaded Bidar, while Kutubshah was coming to help Amir Birad, Ismail sent his trusted General Asad Kahan to obstruct Kutubshah, which he did successfully and later captured Amir Birad when he was drunk.
-As a treaty Amir Birad agreed to give Humnabad and Bidar.
-He entered the fort of Bidar with pomp and seated himself on the throne, the same throne under which his father had served.
-After a while, Amir Birad regained the favour of Ismail Adil Shah and got back the fort.
+Ismail invaded Bidar.
+While Kutubshah was coming to help Amir Birad, Ismail sent his trusted General Asad Kahan to obstruct Kutubshah, which he did successfully and later captured Amir Birad who was drunk.
+In a treaty Amir Birad agreed to give Humnabad and Bidar.
+He entered the fort of Bidar with pomp and seated himself on the throne, his father's throne.
+After a while, Amir Birad regained the favour of Ismail Adil Shah who returned the fort.

 Ismail Adil Shah seldom faced defeat and his army with the artillery was a force to reckon with.